Welcome

 Some of Our Projects

-Our current projects include Repair Cafe, Growing Places and Composting projects.
+Our current projects include Repair Cafe, Growing Places and Rat-proof Composting.
 We’ve run various projects and events over the years including our Open Homes Weekends.
 Check out the full list here and get in touch you’re like to get involved or have an idea you would like support with, by emailing chair[at]transitionsouthampton[dot]org

 Southampton Repair Cafe News